 A Data Management Plan (DMP) is a short document that outlines the practices you will follow to collect, store, and manage your data.
-Developing a DMP during the early stages of your research, even if you are not required to submit one as a part of your funding application, is highly beneficial to ensuring the long-term security of your data.
+It is highly beneficial to develop a DMP during the early stages of your research to ensure long-term data security, even if you are not required to submit a DMP as a part of your funding application.
 Many funding agencies, specifically federal agencies such as the National Science Foundation (NSF) and National Institutes of Health (NIH) have specific data management requirements that must be addressed in a DMP.

-DMPs are generally brief and should address how you will comply with that funding agency’s policies on data sharing and retention.
+DMPs are generally brief (two pages or less) and should address how you will comply with that funding agency’s policies on data sharing and retention.
 Common topics addressed include:

 Need help creating a DMP?
 Use the DMPTool, which provides templates for funding agencies and sample plans to help you get started.